eowyn36/eowyn36.github.io/_posts/2016-11-11-the-making-of-the-models.md

 At the end of my first day of modelling, I created; a desk, a chair, a small bin, a computer with screen, keyboard and mouse.

-{% include image.html name="blender-models.png" caption="Models made in Blender" %}
+{% include image.html path=page.category name="blender-models.png" caption="Models made in Blender" %}

 I really liked making models, though working with small edges and vertices can be challenging.
 The decision to make the models with low level detail definitely helped me time-wise.